 \subsection{Evaluation}

-After fine-tuning the language model and training the discriminator, we are able to create conditioned sentences according to the PPLM scheme.
-We choose four different neutral prefix sentences for each model (Table \ref{table:prefix_sentences}) and generate three conditioned sentences for all possible combinations of topic and prefix, for a total of 72 sentences on the Svevo Corpus (plus other 72 on gold labels for human evaluation) and 120 sentences each for both EuroParl IT and EuroParl EN.
+We can use the PPLM scheme to produce conditioned sentences after fine-tuning the language model and training the discriminator.
+We choose four different neutral prefix sentences (see Table \ref{table:prefix_sentences}) for each model and generate three conditioned sentences for all possible combinations of topics and prefixes.
+We produce a total of 72 sentences on the Svevo Corpus (plus another 72 on gold labels for human evaluation) and 120 sentences each for both EuroParl-IT and EuroParl-EN.